prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 Cumulative metrics ingested via the OTLP endpoint will also have a `__temporality__="cumulative"` label added.

 **Pros**
-* Clear distinction between delta metrics and gauge metrics.
+* Clear distinction between OTEL delta metrics and OTEL gauge metrics when ingested into Prometheus, meaning users know the appriopiate functions to use for each type (e.g. `sum_over_time()` is unlikely to be useful for OTEL gauge metrics).
 * Closer match with the OTEL model - in OTEL, counter-like types sum over events over time, with temporality being an property of the type.
 This is mirrored by having separate `__type__` and `__temporality__` labels in Prometheus.
 * When instrumenting with the OTEL SDK, the type needs to be explicitly defined for a metric but not its temporality.
 Additionally, the temporality of metrics could change in the metric processing pipeline (for example, using the deltatocumulative or cumulativetodelta processors).
 As a result, users may know the type of a metric but be unaware of its temporality at query time.
 If different query functions are required for delta versus cumulative metrics, it is difficult to know which one to use.
 By representing both type and temporality as metadata, there is the potential for functions like `rate()` to be overloaded or adapted to handle any counter-like metric correctly, regardless of its temporality.
 (See [Function overloading](#function-overloading) for more discussion.)

 **Cons**
+* Introduces additional complexity to the Prometheus data model.
+* Confusing overlap between gauge and `__temporality__="delta"`.
+As mentioned in [Treat as gauge](#treat-as-gauge), essentially deltas already exist in Prometheus as gauges, and deltas can be viewed as a subset of gauges under the Prometheus definition.
+The same `sum_over_time()` would be used for aggregating these pre-existing deltas-as-gauges and OTEL deltas with counter type and `__temporality__="delta"`, creating confusion on why there are two different "types".
+  * Pre-existing deltas-as-gauges to counters with `__temporality__="delta"`, to have one consistent "type" which should be summed over time.
 * Dependent on the `__type__` and `__unit__` feature, which is itself experimental and requires more testing and usage for refinement.
-* Introduces additional complexity to the Prometheus data model.
 * Systems or scripts that handle Prometheus metrics may be unaware of the new `__temporality__` label and could incorrectly treat all counter-like metrics as cumulative, resulting in hard-to-notice calculation errors.
-* For the initial proposal, the difference between metrics with `__temporality__="delta"` and gauges is mainly just informational. `sum_over_time()` can be used for both (though it might not be appropiate for all gauge metrics).
-It can be confusing that the same function can be used for two distinct "types".

 ### Metric names